FlynnOConnell/cpl_pipeline/docs/usage.rst

 The workhorse of this package is the :class:`Spike2Data <cpl_extract.Spike2Data>` class.
 It contains properties for loading and extracting all of the data from .smr files.

-The :class:`SpikeData <cpl_pipeline.SpikeData>` class is initialized with a path to a .smr file.
+The :class:`Spike2Data <cpl_pipeline.Spike2Data>` class is initialized with a path to a .smr file.

-The data is NOT loaded into memory when the :class:`SpikeData <cpl_pipeline.SpikeData>` object is created, this only happens when SpikeData.process() is called.
+The data is NOT loaded into memory when the :class:`Spike2Data <cpl_pipeline.Spike2Data>` object is created, this only happens when Spike2Data.process() is called.
 The data can then be accessed using the properties of the the class.
-See the documentation for :class:`SpikeData <cpl_pipeline.SpikeData>` for more information.
+See the documentation for :class:`Spike2Data <cpl_pipeline.Spike2Data>` for more information.

 .. code-block::